bashforgo/advent-of-code/2016/11/task.md

 According to the project status board, this facility is currently being used to experiment with [Radioisotope Thermoelectric Generators](https://en.wikipedia.org/wiki/Radioisotope_thermoelectric_generator) (RTGs, or simply "generators") that are designed to be paired with specially-constructed microchips.
 Basically, an RTG is a highly radioactive rock that generates electricity through heat.

-The experimental RTGs have poor radiation containment, so they're dangerously radioactive.
+The <span title="The previous version, model number PB-NUK, used Blutonium.">experimental RTGs</span> have poor radiation containment, so they're dangerously radioactive.
 The chips are prototypes and don't have normal radiation shielding, but they do have the ability to _generate an electromagnetic radiation shield when powered_.
 Unfortunately, they can _only_ be powered by their corresponding RTG.
 An RTG powering a microchip is still dangerous to other microchips.

 In other words, if a chip is ever left in the same area as another RTG, and it's not connected to its own RTG, the chip will be _fried_.
 Therefore, it is assumed that you will follow procedure and keep chips connected to their corresponding RTG when they're in the same room, and away from other RTGs otherwise.